Truth is Stranger than Fiction, 2021-2024

 The research phase of this project was supported through a Visegrad scholarship.
 I examined 10.000 photographs from Private Photo and Film Foundation and 3500 information items (field reports) from Radio Free Europe/Radio Liberty Research Institute.

 The artist's book Truth is Stranger than Fiction was shortlisted for the VI Fiebre Dummy Award.
-It was also selected among 50 Belgian photobooks to be shown at the 2022 Rencontres d'Arles Festival
+It was also selected among 50 Belgian photobooks to be shown at the 2022 Rencontres d'Arles Festival.

-The project Truth is Stranger than Fiction was part of the group exhibition 'Talent Latent' at the 2022 Scan Tarragona FestivalIt will also be shown at the 2024 Circulation(s) Festival in Paris.
+The project Truth is Stranger than Fiction was part of the group exhibition 'Talent Latent' at the 2022 Scan Tarragona Festival.
+It is currently shown at the 2024 Circulation(s) Festival in Paris.